tmaestrini/easyGovernance/README.md

 # easyGovernance – governance and validation for configuration baselines in M365 made as easy as possible

 _easyGovernance_ offers a quick and easy way to validate several configurations and resources along predefined configuration baselines for an entire Microsoft 365 tenant or dedicated services.

+The purpose of _easyGovernance_ supports consultants and platform administrators in their governance tasks by addressing these use cases:

+- Regularly test service configurations of your tenant(s) based on automated routines
+- Export (or dump) the current service configuration of your tenant's services into a repository (and therefore make the 'state' of the tenant 'readable')
+- Make changes on service configurations traceable
+- Provide proper service reporting without having to create M365 reports manually again and againn

 By defining a _configuration baseline_ (YAML) that contains all the desired configuration parameters, this tool is a straightforward approach to govern and validate any given environment in M365.
 It does NOT offer a DSC setup and related mechanisms.

 Any _configuration baseline_ is considered to reference the baseline suggestions from the [Secure Cloud Business Applications (SCuBA) for Microsoft 365](https://www.cisa.gov/resources-tools/services/secure-cloud-business-applications-scuba-project) by CISA and [the blueprint](https://blueprint.oobe.com.au/) by oobe.

 > [!NOTE]
-> 👉 For now, configuration baselines for an M365 tenant and SPO service are currently supported – but other services will follow asap.
+> 👉 For now, configuration baselines for an M365 tenant and SPO service are currently supported – but other services will follow.
 Any contributors are welcome! 🙌

 Give it a try – We're sure you will like it! 💪